 Rigo has developed a program that combines ancient technology fusing with modern weaponry.
 An operator will be able to flow from a firearm to a natural weapon answer (hand) back to a firearm or a bladed weapon.
 He has spent years translating this information to operators including SWAT officers, Secret Service, DEA, Undercover/ Narcotics officers, Human Trafficking Units, Patrol, and Military personnel.

 Mark Lang is the lead instructor and developer of 'Police Sniper Response To A Public Venue™'.
-This course was created out of necessity to provide proactive sniper overwatch to public venues across the county.
-He is a TCLEOSE Firearms Instructor and an NRA Precision Rifle Instructor.
-He holds certifications in .50 Cal and Aerial Platform Interdiction from Craft.
-Mark is an adjunct instructor with the Texas Tactical Police Officers Association teaching a variety of sniper courses.
-He is a current officer with Dallas Police Department SWAT team, and has performed the duties of a police sniper for the past decade.
+This course was created to fill the gap that exists at sporting venues across the world that have minimum security and that could be the target for attack by domestic or international terrorists.
+Along with his co instructors he has established a standard to which Police Snipers and their teams should operate within to proactively respond to threats at public venues.
+He is a Texas Commission on Law Enforcement (TCOLE) Firearms Instructor and an NRA Precision Rifle Instructor.
+Mark specializes in teaching nontraditional sniper courses for Craft and is an Aerial Platform and .50 Cal Instructor.
+He is also an adjunct instructor with the Texas Tactical Police Officers Association.
+He is a current officer with Dallas Police Department SWAT team, and has performed the duties of a police sniper for nearly 15 years.